Rich Travis, Staff Writer

 It stimulates the release of dopamine in the brain that causes that ‘feel good’ response.
 The problem is, just like a drug addiction, withdrawing from it makes us crave it more.
-This highly addictive drug called sugar, starts to wreak havoc on autoimmune system and our overall health.
+This highly addictive drug called sugar starts to wreak havoc on the autoimmune system and our overall health.

 - aggravates asthma,

 - mood disorders,